 CRANBOURNE STAR NEWS

-Veolia fined $1 million for breaching licences
+Veolia to pay $1 million for breaching licences

-The Supreme Court of Victoria has fined Hallam Road landfill operator Veolia $1 million for various breaches of its operating licence and failure to comply with the general environmental duty.
+Hallam Road landfill operator Veolia has agreed to pay $1 million as part of a Supreme Court settlement with the Environmental Protection Authority (EPA) Victoria for various breaches of its operating licence and failure to comply with the general environmental duty.

-In late August 2024, the Environmental Protection Authority (EPA) Victoria commenced the civil proceeding against Veolia, shortly after the Supreme Court found Veolia breached its licence and the general environmental duty at the Hallam Road landfill in the case against its neighbour Winsome Anderson, who owned a 38-hectare property east of the landfill.
+In late August 2024, the Environmental Protection Authority (EPA) Victoria commenced the civil proceeding against Veolia, shortly after the Supreme Court of Victoria found Veolia breached its licence and the general environmental duty at the Hallam Road landfill in the case against its neighbour Winsome Anderson, who owned a 38-hectare property east of the landfill.

 The court judgment delivered on 11 November by Justice Michelle Quigley has revealed additional breaches beyond those previously reported in the Anderson case.